 The trio of seeds — hemp, chia, and sunflower — provide a nice dose of protein and good fats, and the sweetness is provided by dates and vegan chocolate chips (please choose fair trade).

 Personally, I think toasted, salted sunflower seeds add the most flavor to these bars, but you can use them raw or toasted; salted or unsalted, as you prefer.

 Link through to find the recipe for the Easy Peanut Butter Chocolate Truffles depicted with the bars on the plate.
 Recipe adapted from Plant Power by Nava Atlas.
 Photos by Hannah Kaminsky, BittersweetBlog.com.

 A few years ago, the media burst forth with studies proclaiming that chocolate in its pure form is a good-for-you food.
 Chocolate’s caffeine-like components contribute to quick energy bursts, perfect for athletic and intellectual effort.

 It’s encouraging to learn about the virtues of chocolate, but still wise to be choosy about what kind you consume.
 Dairy-free dark chocolate is the way to go, whether in bars for snacking on, or for chips or cocoa powder (or raw cacao) for baked or unbaked treats.

 It’s important to choose fair trade chocolate in any form.
 Many major chocolate companies will not confirm that they comply with fair trade laws.
-These protect against unethical growing and harvesting practices, child labor, and even child slave labor (which has been documented in Ivory Coast, a major exporter of cocoa).
+These protect against unethical growing and harvesting practices.
 Pleasing your palate should not come at the cost of human suffering.